Overcoming the communication gap for hybrid teams

 Assign which communication channels to use in a simple but direct way.
 For example:

-- Weekly huddles, brainstorm sessions, and client presentation on Zoom
+• Weekly huddles, brainstorming sessions, and client presentations on Zoom

 When making assignments, take into consideration which collaboration software and tools are readily available to your team (and clients) and if there are any redundancies or overlaps with any of your hybrid communication channels.

-For a hybrid team, it can be helpful to set other standards involving how your communication tools are used.
+Additionally, hybrid teams may find it helpful to set other standards involving how your communication tools are used.

-This could be as simple as mandating that every meeting scheduled in the office must include a Zoom link to allow remote employees the opportunity to fully participate.
-Or to record client presentations or other key meetings to make them accessible afterward.
+This could be as simple as mandating that every meeting scheduled in the office must include a Google Meet or Zoom link to allow remote employees the opportunity to fully participate.
+Or you may ask everyone to record client presentations or other key meetings to make them accessible afterward.

 After setting the communication standards, hold your team members accountable for following them.
 Letting team members break protocol or defer to their own preferences will only increase the confusion and worsen the communication gap for the entire team.